nod-ai/AMD-SHARK-ModelDev/models/turbine_models/custom_models/sdxl_inference/README.md

 | gfx942      | Yes                   | 💚 | 💚                  | 💚                  | 💚  |
 |             | No                    |               | 💚                  | 💚                  | 💚  |

-## Setup SHARK-Turbine for importing and running the SDXL pipeline or submodels.
+## Setup AMDShark-Turbine for importing and running the SDXL pipeline or submodels.

 Linux:
 ```shell